 Peace Talks and Warfare in Syria

-Laura Rozen - Al-Monitor - @lrozen, Seth Jones - RAND Corporation - @SethGJones, Robin Wright - joint fellow at the US Institute of Peace and Woodrow Wilson Center, and contributing writer for the New Yorker - @wrightr, Daniel Serwer - Johns Hopkins University - @DanielSerwer
+Laura Rozen - Al-Monitor - @lrozen, Seth Jones - RAND Corporation - @SethGJones, Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at U.S. Institute of Peace and the Woodrow Wilson Center - @wrightr, Daniel Serwer - Johns Hopkins University - @DanielSerwer